-What are the indicators for Process Indicators Element 1 1a.
-Percentage of women where there is a record of: 1.a.i.
-CO measurement at booking appointment 1.a.ii.
-CO measurement at 36-week appointment 1.a.iii.
-Smoking status at booking appointment 1.a.iv.
-Smoking status at 36-week appointment 1b.
-Percentage of smokers that have an opt-out referral at booking to an in-house /in-reach tobacco dependence treatment service.
-1c.
-Percentage of smokers that are referred for tobacco dependence treatment who set a quit date.
-Outcome Indicators 1d.
-Percentage of smokers at antenatal booking who are identified as CO verified non-smokers at 36 weeks.
-1e.
-Percentage of smokers that set a quit date and are identified as CO verified non-smokers at 4 weeks. a "smoker" is a pregnant woman with an elevated CO level (4ppm or above) and identifies themselves as a smoker (smoked within the last 14 days) or has a CO level less than 4ppm but identifies as a smoker (smoked within the last 14 days).
-Smoking status relates to the outcome of the CO test (>4ppm) and the enquiry about smoking habits.
-What are the indicators for Process Indicators Element 2 2a.
+What are the indicators for Process Indicators Element 1

+- 1a.
+Percentage of women where there is a record of: - 1.a.i.
+CO measurement at booking appointment - 1.a.ii.
+CO measurement at 36-week appointment - 1.a.iii.
+Smoking status at booking appointment - 1.a.iv.
+Smoking status at 36-week appointment - 1b.
+Percentage of smokers that have an opt-out referral at booking to an in-house/in-reach tobacco dependence treatment service. - 1c.
+Percentage of smokers that are referred for tobacco dependence treatment who set a guit date.

+- 1d.
+Percentage of smokers at antenatal booking who are identified as CO verified non-smokers at 36 weeks. - 1e.
+Percentage of smokers that set a quit date and are identified as CO verified non-smokers at 4 weeks. - a "smoker" is a pregnant woman with an elevated CO level (4ppm or above) and identifies themselves as a smoker (smoked within the last 14 days) or has a CO level less than 4ppm but identifies as a smoker (smoked within the last 14 days). - Smoking status relates to the outcome of the CO test (>4ppm) and the enquiry about smoking habits.

+- 2a.
 Percentage of pregnancies where a risk status for Fetal Growth Restriction (FGR) is identified and recorded at booking.
-(This should be recorded on the provider's MIS and included in the MSDS submission to NHS Digital once the primary data standard is in place.)
-2b.
-Percentage of pregnancies where a Small for Gestational Age (SGA) fetus (between 3 rd to <10 th centiles) is antenatally detected, and this is recorded on the provider's MIS and included in their MSDS submission to NHS Digital.
-2c.
+(This should be recorded on the provider's MIS and included in the MSDS submission to NHS Digital once the primary data standard is in place.) - 2b.
+Percentage of pregnancies where a Small for Gestational Age (SGA) fetus (between 3rd to <10th centiles) is antenatally detected, and this is recorded on the provider's MIS and included in their MSDS submission to NHS Digital. - 2c.
 Percentage of perinatal mortality cases annually where the identification and management of FGR was a relevant issue (using the PMRT).
-Outcome Indicators

 2d.
 Percentage of babies <3rd birthweight centile born >37+6 weeks (this is a measure of the effective detection and management of FGR).

 2e.
 Percentage of live births and stillbirths >3rd birthweight centile born <39+0 weeks gestation, where growth restriction was suspected.

-What are the indicators for Process Indicators Element 3 3a.
-Percentage of women who attend with Reduced Fetal Movements (RFM) who have a computerised Cardiotocograph (CTG).
-3b.
+What are the indicators for Process Indicators Flement 3

+- 3a.
+Percentage of women who attend with Reduced Fetal Movements (RFM) who have a computerised Cardiotocograph (CTG). - 3b.
 Proportion of women who attend with recurrent RFM who had an ultrasound scan by the next working day to assess fetal growth.

-Outcome Indicators 3c.
-Percentage of stillbirths which had issues associated with RFM management identified using PMRT.
-3d.
-Rate of induction of labour when RFM is the only indication before 39+0 weeks' gestation.
-There is no accepted definition of what recurrent RFM means; one region of the UK has successfully adopted a consensus definition of two or more episodes of RFM occurring within a 21-day period after 26 weeks' gestation.
-What are the indicators for Process Indicators Element 4 4a.
-Percentage of staff who have received training on CTG interpretation and intermittent auscultation, human factors, and situational awareness.
-4b.
-Percentage of staff who have successfully completed mandatory annual competency assessment.
-4c.
+- 3c.
+Percentage of stillbirths which had issues associated with RFM management identified using PMRT. - 3d.
+Rate of induction of labour when RFM is the only indication before 39+0 weeks' gestation. - There is no accepted definition of what recurrent RFM means; one region of the UK has successfully adopted a consensus definition of two or more episodes of RFM occurring within a 21-day period after 26 weeks' gestation.

+- 4a.
+Percentage of staff who have received training on CTG interpretation and intermittent auscultation, human factors, and situational awareness. - 4b.
+Percentage of staff who have successfully completed mandatory annual competency assessment. - 4c.
 Fetal monitoring lead roles appointed.

-Outcome Indicators 4d.
-The percentage of intrapartum stillbirths, early neonatal deaths, and cases of severe brain injury where failures of intrapartum monitoring are identified as a contributory factor.
-Using the severe brain injury definition as used in Gale et al. 2018 48 .
+- 4d.
+The percentage of intrapartum stillbirths, early neonatal deaths, and cases of severe brain injury where failures of intrapartum monitoring are identified as a contributory factor. - Using the severe brain injury definition as used in Gale et al. 201848.